zippau/CarND-P2-TrafficSignClassifier/writeup_template.md

 ![Sign-1](./webimg/sign-1.jpg) ![Sign-3](./webimg/sign-3.jpg) ![Sign-4](./webimg/sign-4.jpg)
 ![Sign-5](./webimg/sign-5.jpg) ![Sign-6](./webimg/sign-6.jpg)

+The images were retrieved from the internet, as such there will be difficulties for the model to classify these images.
+The difficulties include, rotation angle of the sign, different brightness, background colours and side-angle direction of one of the images.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).